Iulia Motoc: UNCHR career and other international activities

 She was UN Special Rapporteur on Human Rights for the Democratic Republic of Congo (2001–2004).
-In this capacity she has visited the Democratic Republic of Congo in a conflict area and she has reported on the massive violations of human rights quoted including by International Criminal Court Prosecutor.
+In this capacity, she visited the Democratic Republic of Congo during the Second Congo War, reporting on the "mass violations of human rights" that included torture of human rights activists, illegal imprisonment, and extortion.

 Iulia Motoc was elected member of the Advisory Committee for the Protection of National Minorities (1998–2004) and (2008–2012).

 She was a member of the Fundamental Rights Agency of the European Union (2010–2012) and Motoc was also an arbiter with ICSID, Washington (2008–2014).